 The National Television and Computer Recycling Scheme has designated collection points across Victoria and is free!
 You can drop off your old TVs, computers and computer products for safe recycling.
 Melbourne residents can also dispose of televisions and computer equipment through hard rubbish collections.

-Mobile Muster accepts old mobile phones, tablets, chargers and accessories—even smart watches—for recycling.
+Mobile Muster accepts old mobile phones, tablets, chargers and accessories - even smart watches - for recycling.
 There are various drop-off points across Victoria.
-They also offer free postage, so get to your nearest post office and get sending!
-Businesses can use the Mobile Muster service too.
-Mobile Muster provides free collection units and a free pick up service.
+They also offer free postage, so get sending!
+Businesses can use the Mobile Muster service too, with free collection units and pick up service.

 Businesses can use Batteryback, a free service that accepts old and used batteries.
 There are over 127 collection points within 60km of Melbourne.